- Faculty & Staff

 Recent graduates from the Dalbey lab hold faculty positions at the University of Pittsburg, Simon Fraser University, and Kwandong University.
 They hold research positions at National Institutes of Health (NIH), MIT, and Duke, and have industrial positions at Novartis, Eli Lilly, and Abbott Pharmaceuticals.
 Funding from the lab has come primarily from NIH and National Science Foundation (NSF) over the years.

-Ross Dalbey will be taking graduate students in the Fall of 2010.
+Ross Dalbey will be taking graduate students in the Autumn of 2013.
 More detailed information can be found at http://dalbey.group.chemistry.ohio-state.edu.

 Xie, K., Hessa, T., Seppala, S., Rapp, M., von Heijne, G. and Dalbey, R. E. (2008), Features of transmembrane segments that promote the lateral release from the translocase into the lipid phase.
 Biochemistry, 46, 15153-15161.